Riau-Lingga Sultanate: Library

-A major figure for the literary culture in Pulau Penyengat was Muhammad Yusof Ahmadi, the 10th Yang Dipertuan Muda of Riau.
+A major figure for the literary culture in Pulau Penyengat was Muhammad Yusof Ahmadi, the 10th Yang di-Pertuan Muda of Riau.
 He was a member of the Naqshbandi, a major sufi tariqa.
 He stressed the importance of religion and knowledge through literature.
 He considered that a Muslim must be equipped with theological wisdom before performing his or her Islamic obligations.
 Without knowledge, in his view, all the duties of a Muslim would be in vain.
 He further stressed that knowledge and literature are kin to one another, literature born of the thirst for knowledge, and knowledge transfused by literature.

 He founded the Kutub Khanah Yamtuan Ahmadi in 1866, the first Islamic library of its kind in the Malay world.
 The library collection was bought by Muhammad Yusof from the India, Cairo, Mecca and Medina costing him 10,000 Ringgits (Spanish Coins).
 A major part of the collection was devoted to Islamic theological studies.
 The library was located at the Penyengat Grand Mosque, so the collections were readily accessible to the traders, visitors and devotees of the mosque.
 Following his death, the library was renamed Kutub Khanah Marhum Ahmadi.